ssshetty11/swipe-card/README.md

-# Automated Data Extraction and Invoice Management
+# Swipe Card - Automated Data Extraction and Invoice Management

 This project is a React application that automates the extraction, processing, and management of invoice data from various file formats.
 The app organizes the extracted data into three main sections: Invoices, Products, and Customers.
 Changes are synchronized in real-time using Redux for consistent updates across tabs.